White House cyber czar to leave, return to NSA

 Joyce was well respected by cyber security experts and widely credited with steering the Trump administration toward trying to impose harsher penalties on foreign adversaries in response to cyber attacks.

-The announcement of his departure came just hours after he and briefed reporters on a global cyber attack targeting routers and other networking equipment.
+The announcement of his departure came just hours after he and other U.S. and UK officials briefed reporters on a global cyber attack targeting routers and other networking equipment.
 They blamed Russian government-backed hackers for the campaign against government agencies, businesses and critical infrastructure operators.

-Joyce was scheduled to speak at the RSA conference this week but cancelled, prompting speculation that he would be the latest official to leave the White House.
+Joyce was scheduled to speak at the RSA cyber security conference in San Francisco this week but canceled, prompting speculation that he would be the latest official to leave the White House.

 "It's a huge loss for the country," said Curtis Dukes, former head of cyber defense at the NSA who worked with Joyce.
 "He was very effective in that role."